ghoshasish99/ghoshasish99/README.md

 ### Hello Everyone 👋

 My name is **Ashish Ghosh** and I'm a Test Automation Architect/DevOps/Cloud Consultant.
-I'm from India, living in Amsterdam, Netherlands and currently working at Cognizant Technology Solutions.
+I'm from India, living in Amsterdam, Netherlands and currently working at ING Bank.

 You can find me on [![](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/ashish-ghosh/)